DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-14-service-worker.md

 If you want to test functionality specific to service worker such as offline capability, you cannot use `ng serve`.
 Instead you will need to use a server.
 I use http-server, a light-weight node server to launch a simple node-based server to host the content of the folder your Angular DIST folder.
 This means that you must use  `ng build --prod` to create the production distribution files that it will use.

-After you build your project, run `http-server -p 8080 -c-1 dist/YourFolderName`.
-Then you can access your application at `localhost:8080`.
+I will create a brand new Angular 9 project using `ng new`, run `ng build --prod` and service it using the http server `http-server -p 8080 -c-1 dist/YourFolderName` and then access it at `localhost:8080`.

 The initial Angular project works fine online
 <img src="/images/initial-no-sw.png">